llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   analysis computes them only on the effective directives.

-The choice to map `reduction` to the effective `acc parallel` in addition to the effective `acc loop` doesn't follow the OpenACC 2.6 specification.
-However, strictly speaking, OpenACC 2.6 specifies reductions are only for scalars, which are *imp* `firstprivate`, so by default the reduced value from an `acc parallel loop` is not visible after the `acc parallel loop`.
-The OpenACC technical committee is working to address this and other confusing points in the specification of reductions, and Clacc's current mapping represents our attempt to match the intended behavior.
+The choice to map `reduction` to the effective `acc parallel` in addition to the effective `acc loop` doesn't follow OpenACC 2.7.
+The correct mapping would be to have *imp* `reduction` on the effective `acc parallel` because either *exp* `copy` or *imp* `copy` implied by *exp* `reduction` (there must be one of the two because Clacc doesn't permit `firstprivate` or `private` for the reduction variable on the same directive).
+The current mapping was implemented to achieve the same effect before Clacc supported the `copy` clause.

 Unmappable Features
 -------------------